wisehackermonkey/java_gpio_raspi/README.md

-# Java Final Project Calculator using raspberry pi
+# Java Final Project Calculator using Arduino and keypad
 by Oran C
 20171204

-Project makes a calculator for the raspberry pi that uses a physical keypad for imput
+Project makes a calculator for a Arduino that uses a physical keypad for input

 ## Install